OSGeo/PROJ/docs/source/usage/differences.rst

 Known differences between versions
 ================================================================================

-Once in a while, a new version of PROJ causes changes in the existing behaviour.
+Once in a while, a new version of PROJ causes changes in the existing behavior.
-In this section we track deliberate changes to PROJ that break from previous behaviour.
+In this section we track deliberate changes to PROJ that break from previous behavior.
 Most times that will be caused by a bug fix.
-Unfortunately, some bugs have existed for so long that their faulty behaviour is relied upon by software that uses PROJ.
+Unfortunately, some bugs have existed for so long that their faulty behavior is relied upon by software that uses PROJ.

 Behavioural changes caused by new bugs are not tracked here, as they should be